State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: Discussion

 \subsection{Limitations and Future Directions}

-\paragraph{On user experiences} Reflected in positive interview and higher user experience survey ratings for support and effectiveness, participants accepted \ours as a focus-restoring aid but also reported fatigue due to taxing aspects of its user experience such as Q\&As being required for every session, feedback records lasting only for a day, and workflow disruption from frequent notifications.
-To prevent such fatigue, future work could adopt adaptive policies that personalize intervention frequency, timing, and intensity, with either user-facing controls for baseline preferences (e.g., message tone, timing) or automatic preference learning from interaction data.
+\paragraph{On user experiences} Reflected in positive interview and higher user experience survey ratings for support and effectiveness, participants accepted \ours as a focus-restoring aid but also reported fatigue due to taxing aspects of its user experience such as Q\&As being required for every session and workflow disruption from frequent notifications.
+To prevent such fatigue, future work could adopt dynamic elicitation processes and adaptive policies that personalize intervention frequency, timing, and intensity, with either user-facing controls for baseline preferences (e.g., message tone, timing) or automatic preference learning from interaction data.
 We believe that such personalization would substantially improve user acceptance and effectiveness of the system.

 Furthermore, while we extensively examined the effects of various system features, each system was tested with a single UI design.
 However, UI design itself can be a critical factor shaping user experience and engagement.
 An interesting direction of future work would be exploring alternative design variants to examine how UI differences influence user outcomes and to identify design principles that best support intention management.